 - The expiration dates of visas and the maximum stay abroad for temporary and permanent residents are suspended.
-Once the health emergency is declared over (currently scheduled for 12 December 2020), foreign nationals will have thirty days to proceed with immigration regularization to avoid paying any fine. - For foreign emergency residents of Ecuador who are unable to return to Ecuador during the period, their maximum time to remain abroad will not be affected.
+Once the health emergency is declared over, foreign nationals will have thirty days to proceed with immigration regularization to avoid paying any fine. - For foreign emergency residents of Ecuador who are unable to return to Ecuador during the period, their maximum time to remain abroad will not be affected.